 The 25C Energy Efficient Home Improvement Credit expired on December 31, 2025 due to the "One Big Beautiful Bill" (Public Law 119-21).
 If you installed a qualifying heat pump by that date, you can still claim the credit on your 2025 tax return.
 (IRS FAQ on Public Law 119-21)

-The form looks complicated.
-Lots of lines, multiple parts, calculations.
-But for a straightforward heat pump credit, you'll only use a portion of it.
-Here's exactly what to fill in.
+The form looks intimidating — lots of lines, multiple parts, calculation worksheets.
+But for a straightforward heat pump or equipment credit, you'll only touch a portion of it.
+This guide covers every line.

 Quick Summary

-- Heat pumps go in Part II, Section B, Line 29
+- Heat pumps go in Part II, Section B, Line 29a (QMID + cost)

 - Final credit transfers to Schedule 3, line 5b